theonjs/theon/README.md

 #### Request#response(fn)
 Alias: `handle`

-Attach a function to handle the response object in case that the request success.
+Attach a function to handle the response object in case the request is successful.

 Function arguments are: